OUXT-Polaris/HP/content/ja/authors/KeisukeYoshida/_index.md

 ---
 # Display name
-title: 金城 拓登
+title: 吉田 圭佑

 # Username (this should match the folder name)
 authors:
-- TakutoKinjo
+- KeisukeYoshida

 # Is this the primary user of the site?
 superuser: true